The Neuron

 Recurrent excitation in nanocircuits and microcircuits appears to be critical for learning and memory processes.
 Learning involves changes in the biophysical properties of neurons and changes in synaptic strength.
 Accumulating evidence indicates positive feedback within biochemical cascades and gene networks is an important component for the induction and maintenance of these changes.
 Moreover, recurrent excitation is found in at least some microcircuits involved in memory processes.
 A prime example is found within the CA3 region of the hippocampus.

 Figure 21.
-Modified from Byrne and Roberts, 2009.
+Modified from Byrne and Roberts, 2009. |

 Figure 21 illustrates key features of the CA3 recurrent excitatory circuit.
 Six different hippocampal pyramidal neurons are labeled as U, V, W, X, Y, and Z. Each one of these neurons receives a synaptic connection from the presynaptic neurons labeled a, b, c, d, e, and f.
 These presynaptic neurons can be either active or inactive with a 0 and black color representing an inactive neuron and a 1 and a green color indicating an active one.
 An important aspect of this circuitry is that the synaptic connections from the input pathway are sufficiently strong to activate (fire) the pyramidal neuron to which they are connected.
 For example, if neuron a is activated, neuron Z will be activated, which is represented as a 1 on the Output bar.
 This topology is nothing more than feedforward excitation.
 The reciprocal excitation makes this circuit special.
 For example, neuron Z and the other pyramidal neurons have axon collaterals that feedback to connect with themselves.
 But, they not only make a connection with themselves.
-Each neuron makes a connection with each of the four other pyramidal neurons in the circuit.
+Each neuron makes a connection with each of the five other pyramidal neurons in the circuit.
 So every pyramidal receives convergent information from all the other cells in the network, and, in turn, the output of each pyramidal neuron diverges to make synaptic connections with all the other pyramidal neurons in the circuit.
 (Therefore, this recurrent excitation motif has embedded within it the convergence and divergence motifs.)
 The matrix of connectivity consists of 36 elements.

 In order for this network to learn anything, a synaptic plasticity learning rule needs to be embedded into the circuit.
 One that is widely accepted is known as the Hebb Learning Rule.
 Essentially, it states that a synapse will change its strength if that synapse is active (i.e., releases transmitter) and, at the same time, the postsynaptic cell is active.
 The combination of this learning rule and the recurrent excitatory circuit leads to some interesting emergent properties.
 For example, if neuron Z is activated by input a, the strength of its connection to itself (synapse 1) will change as indicated by the green colored synapse on Figure 21 (animation is on a 2 second loop to illustrate control and modified synapses).
 However, synapse 1 will not be the only synapse that will be strengthened.
 For example, synapse 13 will also be strengthened because neuron Z was active at the same time neuron X was activated by input c.
 In contrast, synapse 7 is not strengthened because neuron Y was not active at the same time as neuron Z. The net effect of this convergence and divergence and the learning rule is that an initial activity input pattern will be stored as changes in the elements of the connectivity matrix.
 This circuit has therefore been called an auto-association network.
 An important concept here is that the ”memory” is not in any one synapse; it is distributed in the network.